tjg14/FD24mySQL/README.md

+To do
-To do - move complete to events?
+-move complete to events?
+-edit /delete round
+-add more courses
+-css scorecard scroll

 CREATE TABLE users (